Beechcraft RC-12 Guardrail: Retirement

+The Guardrail system is being replaced by the High Accuracy Detection and Exploitation System (HADES), a new sensor suite mounted on faster, higher-altitude commercial business jets like the Bombardier Global 6500 designed to see deeper into enemy territory.

 Incidents and accidents

 On 16 April 1997, the 224th Military Intelligence Battalion lost an RC-12N and 2 crew members in a fatal training accident.
 The following year on 6 November 1998, the 1st Military Intelligence Battalion lost a RC-12K and 2 crew members in a similar training accident.

 In both accidents, the United States Army Safety Center Accident Boards listed in their recommendations to TRADOC to 'Re-evaluate the ATM Tasks for stalls, slow flight and VMC.'
 In February 1999, Commanding General, USAIC and FH, Major General John D. Thomas, sent a senior standardization instructor pilot and the 305th Military Intelligence Battalion Safety Officer to USAAVNC to review the RC-12K Accident Board findings to determine if training was a contributing factor.
 They recommended to Major General Thomas that the TC 1-219, Tasks for Slow Flight, Stalls and VMC, be rewritten.